Chariot racing: Roman charioteers

 Charioteers occupied a peculiar position in Roman society.
 If originally citizens, their chosen career made infames of them, denying them many of the privileges, protections and dignities of full citizenship.
 Undertakers, prostitutes and pimps, butchers, executioners, and heralds were considered infamous, for various reasons; but although gladiators, actors, charioteers and any others who earned a living on stage, arena or racetrack were infames, the best of them could earn popular and elite support that verged on adoration, and near-fabulous wealth if not respectability.
 Juvenal bewailed that the earnings of the charioteer Lacerta were a hundred times more than a lawyer's fee.
 Emperors who took the reins as charioteer, or promoted drivers to elite status or freely mixed with arenarii—as did Caligula, Nero and Elagabalus, for example—were also notoriously "bad" rulers.
 Two jurists of the later imperial era, and some modern scholars, argue against the legal status of charioteers as infames, on the grounds that athletic competitions were not mere entertainment but "seemed useful" as honourable displays of Roman strength and virtus.

 Most Roman charioteers started their careers as slaves, who had neither reputation nor honour to lose.
 Of more than 200 dedications to named charioteers catalogued by Horsmann, more than half are of unknown social status.
 Of the remainder, 66 are slaves, 14 are freedmen, 13 either slaves or freedmen and only one a freeborn citizen.

 All race competitors, regardless of their social status or whether they completed the race, were paid a driver's fee.
 Slave-charioteers could not lawfully own property, including money, but their masters could pay them regardless, or retain all or some accumulated driving fees and winnings on their behalf, as the price of their eventual manumission.
 While most freed slave-charioteers would have become clients of their former master, some would have earned more than enough to buy their freedom outright, assuming they survived that long.
 Scorpus won over 2,000 races before being killed in a collision at the meta when he was about 27 years old.
-The charioteer Florus' tomb inscription describes him as infans (not adult).
+The charioteer Florus's tomb inscription describes him as infans (not adult).
 Gaius Appuleius Diocles won 1,462 out of 4,257 races for various teams during his exceptionally long and lucky career.
 When he retired at the age of 42, his lifetime winnings reportedly totalled 35,863,120 sesterces (HS), not counting driver's fees.
-His personal share of this is unknown but Vamplew calculates that even if Diocles' personal winnings were only a tenth part of the declared prize money, this would have yielded him an average annual income of 150,000 HS.
+His personal share of this is unknown but Vamplew calculates that even if Diocles's personal winnings were only a tenth part of the declared prize money, this would have yielded him an average annual income of 150,000 HS.